Process of the Month – Joiners, Movers and Leavers Process

 Assumptions

-1. That the HR System is capable of storing basic IT asset information
+1. The HR system is capable of storing basic IT asset information

-2. That the HR system is preferred to be used over a CMDB for this particular activity
+2. The HR system is preferred to be used over a CMDB for this particular activity

 3. Line Managers take responsibility for updating the HR database of the required